Sublease agreement for commercial property: landlord involvement

 Plain English is used throughout except where it is necessary to use legal terms common in land law.

 The key features of this template can be summarised as:

-- sub guarantor and variation of the obligations of the original guarantor
+- new guarantor and variation of the obligations of the original guarantor;

 This sublease is one of a collection of commercial lease templates designed for use by property professionals: experienced landlords, solicitors and surveyors.
 Accordingly, the provisions are very thorough.